sudermanjr/led-controller/README.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

-## homekit
+## Homekit

 `led-controller homekit` will start this as a homekit device.
 Check the help for options, specifically the homekit pin.
 The homekit device will work with color and brightness controls once registered.

-## dashboard
+## Dashboard

 Currently under heavy development.
 The dashboard will allow viewing and controlling the neopixel strip.

-## pi-builder
+## Building your Pi Controller

-This is the cloud-init for building my pi image using Hypriot.
+In the [pi-builder](pi-builder) directory is the cloud-init for building my pi image using Hypriot.
 I have encrypted the cloud-init.yaml file using sops and pgp since it contains secrets.
 There's not much to this file, so it should be easy to re-create on your own if you like.

-## Cross Compiling
+## Compiling

 This is cross-compiled for the Raspberry Pi using the instructions in the rpi-ws281x repository.
 This utilizes a build container that is based on the [Balena Golang Image](https://registry.hub.docker.com/r/balenalib/raspberry-pi-golang).
 If you are using a different Pi, you will want to change the base image in the [Dockerfile](Dockerfile)